 The FDIC insures CDs for up to $250k per person per institution, so they’re safe investments even if the bank fails and goes bankrupt, as many did during the Great Recession.

 Stock investments give you ownership in companies whose products and services you use daily.
 When those companies do well, so do their shareholders (that’s you).
-This is why it’s vital that when picking stocks, you choose businesses that have solid fundamentals and are increasing—companies like Amazon or Apple are great examples.
+This is why it’s vital that when picking stocks, you choose businesses with solid fundamentals that are increasing—companies like Amazon or Apple are great examples.

 Suppose you’re looking into making long-term investments in individual stocks.
 In that case, it’s crucial to diversify across many different businesses and asset classes like bonds and real estate.